disha-22/disha-22.github.io/_projects/rshiny.md

 <h4>An R Shiny educational app to guide users through a interactive transcriptomics pipeline</h4>

-"My most enjoyable moments were when tasks/the project in general began to function how I hoped.
+<em>"My most enjoyable moments were when tasks/the project in general began to function how I hoped.
 For example, after a two or so weeks of the project, working with Sam and Nikita for setting up the project's outline the initial chaos of the project began to settle as participants got a better understanding of our goal.
 Seeing things beginning to run smoothly was very rewarding as a project management lead.
-Similarly, when I got R Shiny code that I worked on for a while to work (e.g., my volcano plot), I felt overjoyed."
+Similarly, when I got R Shiny code that I worked on for a while to work (e.g., my volcano plot), I felt overjoyed."</em>

 <hr>